Flexible Spending Accounts (FSA)

 When you are first hired, you may start contributing as of the first of the month following your hire date.
 You must make this election within 30 days of your hire date.
 Otherwise, you are limited to starting contributions as of January 1.
 You will make your election during the annual benefits open enrollment period.
 Exceptions to the limited annual enrollment period may be available if you experience a qualifying life event (login required).

 Your pre-tax contributions to your account(s) stop at the end of the plan year (December 31) or when your employment ends, whichever is earlier.

 Your election to make pre-tax contributions to your account(s) is irrevocable for the duration of the plan year.
 Therefore, you may not stop or change the amount of your pre-tax contributions once the plan year has begun.
-Exceptions to this rule may be available if you experience a Qualifying Life Event (see Qualifying Life Event section below for more information).
+Exceptions to this rule may be available if you experience a qualifying life event.
 Also, funds deposited to your account may be used only to reimburse you for eligible expenses that you have paid.
 Funds may not be withdrawn from your account for other reasons, even in the event of financial hardship.